Wolfrine/NovaSaga/Lore and Chronicles/Superhumans/Archive/Sonar concept.md

 ### Conclusion:
 While your concept shares similarities with other works, especially in the realms of telepathy, energy manipulation, and frequency healing, it’s not a direct copy of any existing system.
 The idea of using the brain as a sonar to emit and manipulate frequencies in such a detailed, scientifically grounded way is relatively unique and provides a fresh take on superhuman abilities.
 It blends real-world physics, alternative medicine concepts, and speculative fiction into a cohesive system that stands out in its originality while drawing on familiar themes from science fiction and fantasy.

-### Conclusion:
-This concept adds a deeply scientific and philosophical layer to the abilities in *"Radiant Luminaries."* By tying superhuman abilities to the manipulation of universal frequencies, you create a system that feels both plausible and richly complex.
-The idea that the brain can act as both a sonar and a manipulator of these frequencies offers endless possibilities for how these powers manifest, evolve, and interact within your world.
-This approach also allows for intricate storytelling, where the mastery of these abilities is as much about intellectual and emotional development as it is about raw power.